 If you did not have your luggage tagged and/or your lodging does not offer transfer, you will collect your luggage in the ferry terminal.

 Can I take my car?
 Unfortunately, no. The island does not allow vehicles and bicycles, walking or horse and carriage are the mode of transportation.
 The only time you will see a car is if there is an emergency (like a fire truck or ambulance).

 Can I take my bike on the ferry?
 Yes, both ferry lines charge a fee to bring your bike on.

 Is there a bathroom on the ferry?
 Yes

 Can I take pictures outside on the ferry?
 Yes

 Flying to Mackinac Island can be pretty easy.
 You only have one place to start and end from and that is St. Ignace.
-It looks like the flights are $30 per adult, each way (2019), children are half price, and kids and dogs under 3 are free.
+It looks like the flights are $30 per adult, each way (subject to change), children are half price, and kids and dogs under 3 are free.
 The flying time is about 4 minutes.
 Once you land on Mackinac, you will get a taxi to take you to your final destination since the airport is in the center of the island.

 Yes, you can get to the island faster via flying and have an overhead view of Mackinac.

 Once you get to your location point of where you are staying, you can rent a bike, walk or use the horse and carriage taxi service on the island to get around.

 Directions to Mackinac Island are pretty straight forward.
 If you are coming from the north, you will come down 75 South or Highway 2.
 From there you could catch the ferry over OR take a flight.